mauroagustin99/restaurant-page/README.md

 ## Welcome to my Restaurant Homepage project! 🎉

-I've just finished an awesome course where I learned all about webpack, and I'm super excited to put my new skills to the test.
+I've just finished an awesome *The Odin Project section* where I learned all about webpack, and I'm super excited to put my new skills to the test.
 This project will showcase a beautiful, dynamic homepage for a restaurant, styled with CSS.

 ## What's the plan?